 Learn the financial management and investment analysis skills needed to advance your career with an International Master of Business Administration in Finance degree from Southern New Hampshire University.
 Ideal for security analysts, investment brokers, project analysts and financial analysts, this specialized concentration in the International MBA program explores topics such as short-term financial management, capital budgeting and portfolio management to prepare you for today’s competitive global business market.

-Our International MBA is one of the most affordable in the nation and can be completed in as few as 18 months.
+Our International MBA is one of the most affordable in the nation and can be completed in 12-18 months.

-With courses offered on campus and online, this program blends the best of both worlds by bringing together the convenience of online with the advantages of a physical campus.
+The International MBA program is taught during the day on our campus in Manchester.
 In addition to providing a focused study of finance, the International MBA in Finance program promotes a thorough understanding of how business is conducted globally.
 This includes examining how external influences such as politics, international law, economic policies, regulatory systems and cultural beliefs impact decision making.
 Also, because the program is founded on traditional MBA training, you'll gain universally in-demand skills in areas such as marketing, strategic management and information technology.

 The innovative International MBA curriculum is taught by highly qualified faculty who integrate their research and professional experience into classes.
 International Business Department faculty members are well recognized in their fields of specialization.
 Their close connections with businesses and governmental organizations play a key role in the success of our graduates in our international business programs.